This article was reviewed by Melissa Capurro, a physical therapist in the Tampa Bay area.

 While there is no cure for osteoarthritis, there are still helpful treatments you can take advantage of.
 Treatments range from at-home remedies to medical procedures and include:

 - Exercise: Simple exercises like walking around your neighborhood can help you lose or maintain weight, which means less pressure on your joints.
+Stay mobile, and use your pain as a guide for what exercises are working for you.

 - Anti-Inflammatory Medications: As the name suggests, these medications help reduce the inflammation in your joints.
 Before deciding to take any medication long-term (even mild anti-inflammatories like ibuprofen), be sure to consult with a medical professional.
 This is to ensure you take the drugs in a safe manner.